 Populations evaluated include those living below the poverty level, seniors, minorities, and those that speak English less than "well".
-To assess the distribution of these protected populations within the RVMPO region, data from the 2010 Census and the ACS were used.
-As the decadal census no longer collects socio-economic data as explained in About the Data, above, information for low-income and limited English proficiency (LEP) populations was collected from the ACS.
+To assess the distribution of these protected populations within the RVMPO region, data from the ACS were used.
+As the decadal census no longer collects socioeconomic data as explained in About the Data, above, information for low-income and limited English proficiency (LEP) populations was collected from the ACS.